metadatacenter/cedar-manual/docs/_sections/a6/4_sharing_via_the_web.md

 This brings up the OpenView, a public view of the shared content, in another web page.
 You can copy the URL for the OpenView and share it with anyone else for viewing.

-Once at the OpenView page display the content, a user can view the metadata for the content by clicking on a downarrow in the title bar.
+Once at the OpenView page display the content, you can view the metadata for the content by clicking on a downarrow in the title bar.
 The document metadata includes a link to open the document within CEDAR.
 This link will only work if the user has a CEDAR account with permissions to view the document.

-The OpenView page includes a field type key at the bottom of the main section. and the option to view the 'raw source' representations of the content.
+The OpenView page lists the field type icons at the bottom of the main section.
+Below that it offers the option to view the 'raw source' representations of the content.
 For a template, element, or field, that will display the JSON Schema for the CEDAR artifact.
-For a metadata instance, the use can choose JSON-LD or RDF views of the metadata, as well as the JSON Schema of the template on which the metadata instance is based.
+For a metadata instance, you can view JSON-LD or RDF views of the metadata, as well as the JSON Schema of the template on which the metadata instance is based.

 ## **Ending Sharing**